ivogeorg/robot_patrol/README.md

       2. con: different strategies might be redunant and/or error-prone
    4. `State::BACK_UP` is best, logic in `State::STOPPED`
 5. Buffer angle (indices) for obstacles under the LIDAR plane:
    1. It's important to distinguish between walls (background) and signs (foreground).
 The idea is to add buffer angles on both sides of the foreground while leaving the background unchecked.
+Get ideas from the [ros2-nav2](https://roboticsbackend.com/ros2-nav2-tutorial/) tutorial.
    2. Loop through `ranges` array and identify abrupt drops and jumps in distance.
 The first is the right edge, the second is the left edge, and the middle is the foreground obstacle.
    3. Add buffer angle to each side.
 In a nested loop, this can be achieved by marking as obstacle the buffer-angle-corresponding indices on both sides of each originally identified point of a foreground obstacle.
    4. The resulting picture of obstacles represents the available ranges.
 Pick the middle of each as the direction candidate and sort first by width then by distance in descending order.
    5. Pick the top direction.
-6. Find how to visualize the scanner in the simulator for `turtlebot3_gazebo`.
+7. Find how to visualize the scanner in the simulator for `turtlebot3_gazebo`.
    1. Find the launch file `main...`.
    2. Find the launch descriptions referenced there.
    3. Find the files for each package.